chrthomsen/pygrametl/docs/index.rst

 #####################################
-Pygrametl - ETL Development in Python
+pygrametl - ETL Development in Python
 #####################################
-*pygrametl* is a package for creating Extract-Transform-Load (ETL) programs in Python.
+pygrametl is a package for creating Extract-Transform-Load (ETL) programs in Python.

-The package contains a number of classes for filling fact tables and dimensions (including snowflaked and slowly changing dimensions), classes for extracting data from different sources, classes for defining 'steps' in an ETL flow, and convenient functions for often-needed ETL functionality.
+The package contains several classes for filling fact tables and dimensions (including snowflaked and slowly changing dimensions), classes for extracting data from different sources, classes for optionally defining an ETL flow using steps, classes for parallelizing an ETL flow, classes for testing an ETL flow, and convenient functions for often-needed ETL functionality.

 The package's modules are:

 *   **datasources** for access to different data sources
 *   **tables** for giving easy and abstracted access to dimension and fact tables
-*   **parallel** for parallelizing ETL operations
+*   **parallel** for parallelizing an ETL flow
-*   **JDBCConnectionWrapper** and **jythonmultiprocessing** for support of Jython
+*   **JDBCConnectionWrapper** and **jythonmultiprocessing** for Jython support
 *   **aggregators** for aggregating data
 *   **steps** for defining steps in an ETL flow
-*   **FIFODict** for providing a dict with a limited size and where elements are removed in first-in first-out order
+*   **FIFODict** for providing a dict with a limited size and where elements are removed in first-in, first-out order
 *   **drawntabletesting** for testing an ETL flow

-Pygrametl is currently maintained at Aalborg University in Denmark by the following people:
+pygrametl is currently being maintained at Aalborg University in Denmark by the following people:

 **Maintainers**
     - Christian Thomsen <chr@cs.aau.dk>